vmware-archive/nsxraml/md-version/nsxvapi.md

 configuration; otherwise the delete fails.

 ### /2.0/services/securitygroup/{objectId}/members/{memberId}
-Working with Members of a Specific Security Group
+Working With Members of a Specific Security Group
 ----

 * **put** *(secured)*: Add a new member to the specified security group.